 The world of employment is always rapidly changing, and this year is no exception.
 We expect to see new legislation for carers’ leave and neonatal leave, not to mention rights for flexible working and extended protections for pregnant workers from redundancy.
 Employers should also be mindful of changes to flexible working requests and National Living Wage increases, more below.

-It has been a fairly busy start of the year on the intellectual property front – with some notable activity concerning lookalike products, bad faith filings and the Companies Act.
-While some judgments have clarified certain legal positions and there has been new law which should improve tracing and tackling concerning companies, there are further queries posed as to how such will be applied and interpreted going forth.
+It has been a fairly busy year on the intellectual property front – with some notable activity concerning lookalike products, bad faith filings and the Companies Act.
+While some judgments have clarified certain legal positions and new law has been enacted in view to improve tracing and tackling concerning companies, there are further queries posed as to how such law will be applied and interpreted going forth.
 We continue to be at the forefront of these developments and are ready to support existing and new clients as they seek to protect and enforce their intellectual property in the year ahead.

 The Levelling-up and Regeneration Act 2023 introduced the controversial mechanism allowing local authorities to auction off leases of vacant high street premises.
 The legislation will also amend the time limits for enforcement action in the Town and Country Planning Act 1990.
 The following article explores the new legislation in more detail and assesses its impact on the retail and consumer space.